t-beigbeder/otvl_cabri/README.md

 # Cabri Data Storage System

-## Share data with confidence using Cabri

-Cabri is a free and open source tool designed specifically to store data and synchronize it on various media, between different places, with the people you want.

-It is both fast and secure, providing confidentiality in untrusted environments.
+Cabri enables fast and secure data synchronization between people, medias and places.

-It is mainly available as a command-line tool, but also provides an API (Golang and REST).
+It is mainly available as a command-line tool, but also provides an API (Golang or REST).

+Cabri is currently in beta release.
 A GUI is under development.

-Cabri is currently in beta release.

-## Main features
+## Technical simple presentation

+To make it simple, Cabri can be compared to the synchronization command-line tool: `rsync`

+- using HTTP instead of SSH for remote access
+- also providing bidirectional synchronization
+- enabling multi-user data sharing
+- parallelizing data transfers on different parts
+- being able to synchronize back and forth with S3 compatible object storage...
+- but also with local storage...
+- providing in both cases data historization, deduplication or encryption
+- taking care of data confidentiality in the Cloud or any unsafe environment
+- providing an API for data storage (Golang or REST)
+- all of that as a no-dependency single binary of less than 30 MB

+To get an idea, have a look at the [quick start](doc/qstart.md).

+## Functional simple presentation

 - Cabri manages data storage on local and external devices such as USB drives, or using Cloud Storage services compatible with Amazon S3